York

 AreaSearch analysis of residential development drivers sees York recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers from statistical area data, York has recorded approximately 12 residential properties granted approval annually.
-Over the past five financial years, between FY-21 and FY-25, around 61 homes were approved, with an additional 15 approved so far in FY-26.
-On average, about 1.2 new residents per year have arrived for each new home over these five years, indicating a balanced supply and demand creating stable market conditions.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates York has recorded around 12 residential properties granted approval annually.
+Over the past 5 financial years, between FY-21 and FY-25, approximately 61 homes were approved, with an additional 15 so far in FY-26.
+On average, 1.2 new residents arrive per year for each new home over these 5 financial years, suggesting a balanced supply and demand, stable market conditions, and an average construction value of $248,000 aligned with broader regional development.

 Frequently Asked Questions - Development